Millennium (Backstreet Boys album): Commercial performance

 Millennium debuted at number one on the Billboard 200, where it remained for 10 non-consecutive weeks.
 It sold 1,134,000 copies in its first week of release, breaking the previous Nielsen SoundScan record of 1.09 million copies held by Garth Brooks' Double Live for single-week record sales.
 This record was subsequently overtaken in 2000 by NSYNC with the release of No Strings Attached.
 Millennium sold nearly 500,000 copies in the US on its first day alone, setting a record for first-day sales, and became the best-selling album of 1999, selling 9,445,732 albums.
 It remained on the Billboard chart for 93 weeks, eventually selling over 13 million copies in the United States and being certified 13 times platinum.

 As of 2023, the album stands as the sixth best-selling album in the United States of the SoundScan era with 12.3 million units sold.
 In 2003 it was also reported as being the fourth biggest seller for Music Club sales in the US over the past 14 years with sales of 1.59 million, though these sales are not included in SoundScan's total.
 In Canada, Millennium was the seventh biggest selling album since 1995 in the Canadian Soundscan sales era up to end of December 2007, while in Japan, sales reached 1 million according to Billboard.
 In 2015, Millennium became one of the best-selling albums of all time, selling 24 million copies worldwide.

 The album topped the European Albums Chart for four consecutive weeks.

 Millennium 2.0

-After the July 2025 release of Millennium 2.0, celebrating the album's twenty-fifth anniversary, it charted on a number of charts; in the USA, Millennium 2.0 peaked at number 10 on the US iTunes albums chart.
+After the July 2025 release of Millennium 2.0, celebrating the album's twenty-fifth anniversary, it charted on a number of charts; in the US, Millennium 2.0 peaked at number 10 on the US iTunes albums chart.
 In the United Kingdom, the album placed at number 23 on the UK Albums Sales chart, at number 15 on the UK Albums Downloads chart, and at number 29 on the UK Physical Albums Chart.
 The album additionally placed at number 60 on the Scottish Albums chart.
 Millennium 2.0 also charted in an additional four countries: Hungary, Japan, Poland, and Spain.